awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-local-notebook.md

 # Tutorial: Set Up a Local Apache Zeppelin Notebook to Test and Debug ETL Scripts<a name="dev-endpoint-tutorial-local-notebook"></a>

 In this tutorial, you connect an Apache Zeppelin Notebook on your local machine to a development endpoint so that you can interactively run, debug, and test AWS Glue ETL \(extract, transform, and load\) scripts before deploying them\.
+This tutorial uses SSH port forwarding to connect your local machine to an AWS Glue development endpoint\.
+For more information, see [Port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) in Wikipedia\.

 The tutorial assumes that you have already taken the steps outlined in [Tutorial Prerequisites](dev-endpoint-tutorial-prerequisites.md)\.